The non-perturbative sides of the Kardar-Parisi-Zhang equation: Introduction

 upon defining $\vv = -\lambda \grad h$ and $\vf = -\lambda\grad \eta$, where $\nu$ now embodies the kinematic viscosity of the fluid.
 The KPZ equation is also related to other celebrated models of statistical physics, such as the equilibrium problem of directed polymers in random media~\cite{Kardar87}, or driven-dissipative transport and non-linear fluctuating hydrodynamics~\cite{Beijeren85,Janssen86,Spohn2014}.
 Beyond these connections, the KPZ universality class has turned out to be extremely large, and, remarkably, it keeps extending.
 Indeed, the KPZ universal behaviour was first evidenced in growth problems, such as combustion front propagation~\cite{Maunuksela97}, bacterial or cancer cells growth~\cite{Wakita97,Huergo2012}, and even urban skylines~\cite{Najem2020}.
 The most accurate experiments have been realised in turbulent nematic liquid crystals where the finest KPZ properties could be measured~\cite{Takeuchi10,Takeuchi12}.
 We refer the reader to the nice existing reviews for a detailed account~\cite{Halpin-Healy95,Barabasi95,Krug97,Takeuchi18,Halpin-Healy15}.
 More surprisingly, the KPZ universality has also turned out to be relevant in quantum systems, where it has recently been observed both in integrable systems, such as Heisenberg quantum spin chains~\cite{Bloch2022,Tennant2022}, and in driven-dissipative systems, such as exciton-polariton condensates~\cite{Fontaine2022Nat}.
 This has sparked a renewed interest in this seminal equation.

-In dimension $d=1$, the interface always roughens, and exhibits a superdiffusive dynamics characterised by a critical dynamical exponent $z=3/2$, which distinghuishes it from the linear growth (described by~\eqref{eq:KPZ} with $\lambda=0$ which is the Edwards-Wilkinson (EW) equation~\cite{Edwards82}).
+In dimension $d=1$, the interface always roughens, and exhibits a superdiffusive dynamics characterised by a critical dynamical exponent $z=3/2$, which distinguishes it from the linear growth (described by~\eqref{eq:KPZ} with $\lambda=0$ which is the Edwards-Wilkinson (EW) equation~\cite{Edwards82}).
 The EW equation leads instead to a diffusive behaviour $z=2$, although sharing in $d=1$ the same roughness exponent $\chi=1/2$.
-Beyond the critical exponents, the statistical properties of the KPZ interface in $d=1$ are known to an incredibly fine level thanks to joined efforts from both the mathematical and theoretical physics communities.
+Beyond the critical exponents, the statistical properties of the KPZ interface in $d=1$ are known to an incredibly fine level, including the precise characterisation of the three universality subclasses, thanks to joined efforts from both the mathematical and theoretical physics communities.
 Comprehensive reviews of these advances can be found in {\it eg} Refs~\cite{Corwin12,Takeuchi18}.
 Yet, the one-dimensional KPZ equation still holds its surprises, as we explain below.